yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Fixing this behaviour by {{< gh-hovercard "9297" "checking the highest buffer and adding +1" >}} stops the game from crashing, and should also have the benefit of not outputting weird sounds, as the correct buffers will be selected.

 As most of you know, our current file system emulation is far from ideal.
-Morph’s `Project Gaia` will address all the issues we have with it once his rewrite is finished.
+Morph’s `Project Gaia` should address most issues we have with it once his rewrite is finished.
 In the meantime, there’s nothing against fixing existing problems with it, and [v1993](https://github.com/v1993) provides a huge hand by addressing a case that could be invisible to the user, and really annoying as a result.
 The emulator can auto-generate some of the keys required to decrypt and run the Swtich games.
 The problem is that those auto-generated keys are sometimes worse than the ones the user provided during the dumping process, yet they still took precedence.